jacquietran/benita-phd-study3/01-methods.md

 # Methods {#methods}

+## Participants {#methods-participants}

+In total, there were 16 players who participated in this study.
+However, 2 players recorded habitual sleep only (i.e., no tour sleep data available).
+In addition, 3 players recorded tour sleep only (i.e., no habitual sleep data available).
+Thus, 5 participants were excluded from the analysis, where `ath_id = c("09", "13", "14", "15", "16")`.

+All results reported here include the 11 players who recorded both habitual and on-tour sleep.

 ## Key definitions

 - **In-flight sleep:** The sleep obtained during the international travel from Melbourne to Chennai on 8 and 9 March.